csmliu/STGAN/README.md

 The arguments in `[]` are optional with a default value.

+### View Images

+You can use `show_image.py` to show the generated images, the code has been tested on Windows 10 and Ubuntu 16.04 (python 3.6).
+If you want to change the width of the buttons in the bottom, you can change `width` parameter in the 160th line. the '+++' and '---' on the button indicate that the above image is modified to 'add' or 'remove' the attribute.
+Note that you should specify the path of the attribute file (`list_attr_celeba.txt`) of CelebA in the 82nd line.

 ### NOTE:

 - You should give the path of the data by adding `--dataroot DATAROOT`;